PGA Championship, field - WTOP News

 SPECIAL INVITATIONS: Adri Arnaus, Dean Burmester, Paul Casey, Luke Donald, Ryan Fox, Talor Gooch, Nicolai Hojgaard, Rasmus Hojgaard, Rikuya Hoshino, Zach Johnson, Sadom Kaewkanjana, Kevin Kisner, Anirban Lahiri, Pablo Larrazabal, Thriston Lawrence, Min Woo Lee, Robert MacIntyre, Adrian Meronk, David Micheluzzi, Francesco Molinari, Alex Noren, Thorbjorn Olesen, Adrian Otaegui, Yannik Paul, Victor Perez, Thomas Pieters, Andrew Putnam, Patrick Reed, Callum Shinkwin, Webb Simpson, Jordan Smith, Justin Suh, Ben Taylor, Davis Thompson, Harold Varner III.

-PLAYERS BEYOND 70TH IN PGA POINTS TO FILL THE FIELD: Taylor Pendrith, Sam Ryder, Matthew NeSmith, Joaquin Niemann, Danny Willett, Thomas Detry, Beau Hossler, Ben Griffin, Maverick McNealy, Joel Dahmen.
+PLAYERS BEYOND 70TH IN PGA POINTS TO FILL THE FIELD: Taylor Pendrith, Sam Ryder, Matthew NeSmith, Joaquin Niemann, Danny Willett, Thomas Detry, Beau Hossler, Ben Griffin, Maverick McNealy, Joel Dahmen, Alex Smalley, Lee Hodges.

+ALTERNATE LIST: David Lingmert, Callus Tarren, Eric Cole, Stephan Jaeger, Sam Stevens.

 AP golf: https://apnews.com/hub/golf and https://twitter.com/AP_Sports